rmustacc/ipd/ipd/0017/README.md

 over ridable in the environment.
 This allows for less logic to have to be placed into a start method which wraps this.

-Finally, the fourth goal is for software which often has pid files or is expecting the directory that it receives to be empty.
+Finally, the fourth goal is for software which often has PID files or is expecting the directory that it receives to be empty.
 Please see the Design Considerations section further on for more on this and the trade offs.